Sheriff: Man, woman dead after rural Kansas shooting - NewsBreak

 Sheriff: Man, woman dead after rural Kansas shooting

 SEDGWICK COUNTY—Law enforcement authorities are investigating a fatal shooting.
 Just after 5a.m.
-Saturday, sheriff's deputies were sent to a...salinapost.com
+Saturday, sheriff's deputies were sent to a...hutchpost.com

 SEDGWICK COUNTY—Law enforcement authorities are investigating a fatal shooting.
 Just after 5a.m.
-Saturday, sheriff's deputies were sent to a...salinapost.com
+Saturday, sheriff's deputies were sent to a...hutchpost.com

 Comments / 0